jimniels/logo-integrity/README.md

 - Accompanying blog post
 - iOS get input to show next to keyboard
 - Share link text
+- Test in IE8 (make images work as svg fallbacks)

 ### Would be nice
 - 'Reset' game rather than reload